kshetline/tubular_util/README.md

 function sortObjectEntries<T>(obj: T, sorter?: EntrySorter, inPlace?: boolean);
 ```

 JavaScript objects function as *ordered* maps, with a consistently-maintained ordering of object properties.
 This function allows you to sort that order.

-By default, that sorting is ascending alphabetical using JavaScript default string collation.
+By default, sorting is done in ascending alphabetical order using JavaScript’s default string collation.
 You can supply your own `sorter` to control how properties are ordered.

 If `inPlace` is `true` (the default is `false`) `obj` itself will be returned by the function, modified by the sorting.
 Otherwise a new object with sorted properties is returned.